12 Crypto Leverage Trading Strategies to Control Exposure

 If your SL level is $200 below your entry, then your TP should be $600 above the entry price.

-If you can’t make this work, then the setup is not suited for this market, or you need to change your SL to make things work.
+If you can’t make this work, then the setup is not suited for this market, or changing the SL to make things work.

 Sometimes you just have to wait for another opportunity to make sure that your setup has a positive expectancy.

-Once you have calculated the SL you can not add your TP level which will automatically get triggered once your cryptocurrency hits the target.
+Once you have calculated the SL you can now add your TP level which will automatically get triggered once your cryptocurrency hits the target.

 Keep in mind that this will give you more time to trade other markets while your current position works its magic.